Prohealth Physical Medicine

 There are many stages in the healing process, and platelet-rich plasma therapy, or PRP, is designed to take advantage of the initial phase of injury recovery: inflammation.
 When it comes to treating either acute injuries or chronic pain, medical research has shown that this state-of-the-art therapy is a natural, safe, and effective alternative to prescription medications or surgery.
-At ProHealth Physical Medicine in Studio City, Los Angeles, Dr. Robert Gonzalez and his team offer PRP therapy to patients affected by a variety of injuries and conditions.
+At ProHealth Physical Medicine in Studio City, Los Angeles, our team offer PRP therapy to patients affected by a variety of injuries and conditions.

 Your mostly liquid blood plasma contains a variety of small, solid components, including red cells, white cells, and platelets.
 Although the platelets in your blood are best known for the critical role they play in blood clotting, they also contain hundreds of proteins called growth factors, which are essential for healing injuries.

 Platelet-rich plasma is a preparation made from a patient’s blood.
 After the practitioner draws the patient's blood, they separate the platelets from the other blood cells.
 The platelets are then mechanically concentrated in a process known as centrifugation.
 The concentrated platelets are then added back into plasma so the practitioner can carefully inject them into the injured area.

 Platelet-rich plasma contains 5 to 10 times as many platelets as what’s found in normal, circulating blood.
 It also contains other bioactive substances, including platelet, derived growth factor (PDGF), vascular endothelial growth factor (VEGF), transforming growth factor (TGF), and several other potentially beneficial bioactive proteins.
 Although it’s not clear exactly how PRP therapy works, research has shown that inundating an injury with the increased concentration of growth factors in PRP can speed up the body’s natural healing process.